yoctopuce-examples/yocto_iracing_info/README.md

 ## Disclaimer

-Yoctoupce is not affiliated with or supported by iRacing.com Motorsport Simulations.
+Yoctopuce is not affiliated with or supported by iRacing.com Motorsport Simulations.